A Florida Dog Drove A Car For Almost An Hour: ‘They Should Give That Thing A License’

 “[My dogs] saw the cops show up and [they] started barking,” she continued.
 “At first I thought they stopped someone to give them a ticket.”

-But cops were unfortunately unable to remedy the situation for some time.
-Though police and firefighters responded to the scene around 8:07 a.m., they could not manage to stop the car from its numerous donut maneuvers.
-Finally, after almost an hour behind the wheel, Max finally hit a mailbox and some trashcans, which made the car slow down and allowed the authorities to step in.
+Unfortunately, the cops were unable to remedy the situation for some time.
+Though police and firefighters responded to the scene around 8:07 a.m., they could not manage to stop the car from making its numerous donut maneuvers.
+Finally, after almost an hour behind the wheel, Max finally hit a mailbox and some trash cans, which made the car slow down and allowed the authorities to step in.

 “When the cops got the door open a black dog jumped out I was like they should give that thing a license,” Sabol joked to WPBF.